dtcosta/FinTech-Case-Study/README.md

 * According to Deloitte The future of wealth in the United States

 Competition
 WealthTech contains many sub-domains that consist of some of the major players in financial services such as LPL, TD Ameritrade, Blackrock, Charles Schwab, and Fidelity Investments.
 Riskalyze is working in two sub-domains Portfolio Risk Management and B2B Robos.
 Riskalyze is the major player in Portfolio Risk Management but a smaller player in B2B Robos.
 According to RIA In a Box, Riskalyze has a 59% market share of the risk tolerance software sector.
-Below is a break out of their competitors.

-Portfolio Risk Management: Riskalyze, Totum, Finametrica, Kwanti, Tolerisk, Eze Software, Novus, Lifeyield

-B2B Robos: Envestnet, Legg Mason, Blackrock, Vestmark, Betterment, TIAA, Riskalyze
+Within Portfolio Risk Management their main competitors are Riskalyze Totum, Finametrica, Kwanti, Tolerisk, Eze Software, Novus, and Lifeyield.
+Within B2B Robos their main competitors are Envestnet, Legg Mason, Blackrock, Vestmark, Betterment, and TIAA.

 ## Results: